10 Pros and Cons of Living in Chicago

 A: The top pros of living in Chicago are the food scene (it’s a foodie heaven), the live music, the sports culture, and a top-notch cultural calendar that’s busy throughout the year.

-Q: Which is better, Chicago or New York?
+Q: Which is better: Chicago or New York?

 Q: Why do people stay in Chicago?

-Feel like a move to Chicago is right for you?
+Feel Like a Move to Chicago Is Right for You?

+If you’re ready to make the move to Chicago, consider going with a PODS storage container.
 Moving with PODS means storage is built in and your moving schedule is your own.
 Have a container delivered right to your driveway where you can pack and load at your own pace.
 When you’re ready, a driver will pick up your container and take it straight to your new Chicago home, or you can keep it at a PODS Storage Center until you’re ready for it.

 Moving into the heart of the Windy City?
 Use PODS City Service to make your move a breeze.
-Our driver will stay with your container while you get it unloaded (at ground level) right from the truck, defending your things against parking tickets and theft.
+A PODS driver will stay with your container while you get it unloaded (at ground level) right from the truck, defending your things against parking tickets and theft. |

 Comments